nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2023-07-05-sole_proprietorship_examples.md

 Now’s your chance to never have to “work” again.

 Take whatever you would do if you had to do it forever and see how you can make that thing you’re interested in a profitable endeavor by putting your own spin on it and selling it.

+**Helpful resources for starting a business from your hobbies:**
+- <a href="https://www.thepennyhoarder.com/make-money/start-a-business/how-to-turn-your-hobby-into-a-business/" target="_blank">How to Turn Your Hobby Into a Business</a>
+- <a href="https://aicontentfy.com/en/blog/from-passion-to-profit-turning-hobby-into-business" target="_blank">From passion to profit: Turning your hobby into a business</a>

 ## In Summary...